What is the Average Home Loan Approval Time?

 Secure the pre-approval stage early to shorten your overall home loan approval times!
 Whilst the pre-approval process is not compulsory, it shows a lender that you are a serious homebuyer!

-You should receive your loan offer documents around 4 – 6 weeks after the application has been submitted.
+You should receive your loan offer documents around 4 to 6 weeks after the application has been submitted.
 It will then depend on you signing and submitting the loan offer documents to secure a fast settlement date.

 Contact Odin Mortgage to compare the latest interest rates for home loans and discuss the options open to you.